Strategy · two knights · shrinking board

 Strategy

 Two knights, opposite corners, and a shrinking board.
 Every square you leave turns dead.
-Stuck your opponent before they stuck you — or land on them to win outright in Capture mode.
+Trap your opponent so they have no legal move — or land on their square to capture them in Capture mode.

 Set it up